The Whisperer in Darkness: George Goodenough Akeley

-Akeley is mentioned in The Whisperer in Darkness as the son of Henry Wentworth Akeley.
+George Akeley is mentioned in The Whisperer in Darkness as the son of Henry Wentworth Akeley.
 According to The Whisperer in Darkness, George moved to San Diego, California, after his father retired.

 The 1976 Fritz Leiber story "The Terror From the Depths" mentions Akeley being consulted at his San Diego home by Professor Albert Wilmarth in 1937.

 "Documents in the Case of Elizabeth Akeley", a 1982 sequel to The Whisperer in Darkness by Richard A. Lupoff, describes Akeley, inspired by the evangelist Aimee McPherson, starting a sect called the Spiritual Light Brotherhood and serving as its leader, the Radiant Father.
 After his death, his granddaughter Elizabeth Akeley took over the role.

 In 1928, Lovecraft took a trip through rural Vermont with a man named Arthur Goodenough.
 During his jaunt, he met a local farmer with a name that bears a striking resemblance to the ill-fated character of Lovecraft's tale: one Bert G. Akley.